ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 Many of the interactions take place on GitHub.
 Here, we briefly introduce you to some of the most important pages.

-> ## Meet ESMValGroup
+> ## Meet the ESMValGroup
 >
-> Browse to [github.com/ESMValGroup](https://github.com/ESMValGroup).
+> Go to [github.com/ESMValGroup](https://github.com/ESMValGroup).
 This is
-> our 'organization' GitHub page.
+> the GitHub page of our 'organization'.
 Have a look around.
 How many collaborators are
 > there?
 Do you know any of them?
 >
 > Near the top of the page there are 2 pinned repositories: ESMValTool and